 Measurements of performance and compliance with the Standards are conducted through examinations of claims enhanced by relevant Statistical Plan data and procedures established by CAR.
-These procedures will be based on the NAIC Market Conduct Examiners Handbook Chapter VIII G. Claims.
 The bi-annual completion of a questionnaire by the Servicing Carriers provides background information on the claim handling programs established by the carrier to comply with the Standards.
 This will be supplemented at the time of the examination by a review of company internal documentation including but not limited to claim manuals, reserving and claim settlement procedures, and internal audits.
 In addition to Statistical Plan data, Servicing Carriers are required to report savings brought about by SIU activities for physical damage, bodily injury, and personal injury protection claims.

 The Servicing Carriers are evaluated on the effectiveness of their claim handling in meeting industry best practices as well as for their compliance with the Performance Standards and the NAIC Standards.
 Carriers are measured against the benchmarks listed and industry averages as well as their own prior performance.
 Both quantitative and qualitative aspects of the claims process are evaluated.
 The most readily quantifiable standards are the ones that involve specific time frames, averages, and counts.
 Other standards are qualitative such as Reserving, Medical Management, Evaluation, and Settlement.
-The benchmark for compliance with the best practices and standards is 90% in accordance with the NAIC error tolerance of 10% for procedures and 93% for the standards that involve claims resolution.
-Claims resolution are standards that involve liability determinations, coverage questions, and claim payments or denials.
+The benchmark for compliance with the best practices and standards is 80%.
 The measurements for Glass, Reinspections, and ICPIP are set at MA statutory levels.